Your SaaS positioning is the reason why you are losing money

 In the same way, if the problem your software solves is too minor, then it might be considered as not worth the money.

 For example, nobody is going to pay for an online calculator.
-Yes, maybe it’s more convenient than carrying a physical calculator around, or more responsive and advanced than Windows’ free calculator tool, but who would pay for that?
+Yes, maybe it’s more convenient than carrying a physical calculator around or more responsive and advanced than Windows’ free calculator tool, but who would pay for that?

-This type of SaaS positioning problem mainly concerns early-stage startups, during the product development phase.
+This type of SaaS positioning problem mainly concerns early-stage startups during the product development phase.

 Use Jobs-to-be-done (JTBD) to position your SaaS product